Featured guide: Age ratings

 It is, however, equally important that children have the opportunity to explore, learn about online spaces and relationships, and – on occasion – have negative experiences or make mistakes.
 This is all about fostering their digital resilience – and learning the skills to manage their online spaces and experiences.

-If you are considering these questions – whatever app, game or platform a child wants to use – the most important thing is to make sure that you understand why, offer guidance and support.
+Whatever app, game, or platform your child wants to use, it's important to both understand why they want to use it in the first place, and to offer guidance and support if they do begin using it.
 Listen without judgement if they ever experience anything that makes them feel uncomfortable – and help them find solutions if there is a problem.

 In the end, age ratings can help, but usually your parental instincts are the best guide of all.